ihmeuw/cascade-at/docs/dev/hdf_design.rst

 We run a fit-and-predict multiple times, and we track not only the Dismod-AT run but also how the Cascade decided to do sets of runs.

- * Inputs to Cascade
-    * JSON settings
-    * posteriors
-    * weights
-    * covariate multipliers, if they were set higher in hierarchy
-    * measurements, asdr, csmr
- * main fit
- * fit with uncertainty (from fit_var on all samples)
- * estimated data with uncertainty (from predict)
- * 10-1000 sample fits
- * Cascade log
- * Cascade tracing
- * Cascade provenance